 - 4.100 Priority habitats include certain classifications of grassland, heathland, woodland or marsh.
 While the loss of irreplaceable habitats will not normally be permitted, the Council will seek the replacement of a priority habitat where it is significantly affected and its replacement can be achieved, through a planning obligation as appropriate. - 4.101 The Countryside and Rights of Way Act 2000, the UK Biodiversity Action Plan and a number of other Regulations and Directives also designate particular 'protected species' with legal protection.
 It is an offence recklessly or deliberately to kill, injure, capture or disturb protected species, which includes carrying out works which obstruct, damage or destroy access to that species' habitat.
 These provisions are set out in law and apply in addition to relevant policies in the Local Plan.
 The Council will require a protected species survey to be carried out in support of any relevant planning application, including when the application site is not a protected site under Policy DM29 but may affect protected species such as bats and birds. - 4.102 Policy DM29 affords protection to sites of significant wildlife or geological importance.
 Where adverse impacts are likely, planning permission will be refused unless there is particular justification that clearly outweighs the impact in that case.
 The Council will consider the wider implications of any adverse impact to a protected site, such as its role in providing a vital wildlife corridor, attenuating flood risk or ensuring good water quality in a catchment.
-National policy criteria will be applied. - 4.103 The protected sites listed in Policy DM29 are identified on the Policies Map where they are within or adjoining a defined settlement.
+National policy criteria will be applied.
+Where development is permitted and would lead to an adverse impact, appropriate mitigation measures should be put in place.
+Compensatory measures in some cases, where mitigation measures are not possible, may be considered appropriate.
+Compensatory measures are not possible in cases and will depend on the context of the protected site.
+In the case of Natura 2000 sites, compensatory measures may only be considered if the proposal is deemed to be of overriding public interest and would involve engagement with both Central Government and European Commission. - 4.103 The protected sites listed in Policy DM29 are identified on the Policies Map where they are within or adjoining a defined settlement.
 Larger sites are also identified on the district-scale map.
 Up-to-date mapping and information for County Wildlife Sites are held by Devon Biodiversity Record Centre (DBRC).
 Applicants are advised to contact DBRC when the full extent of a County Wildlife Site is in question.